-- The Library Lot is about an acre in size. - The parcel ID number 09-09-29-403-012.

-- The Ann Arbor District Library Downtown branch is immediately adjacent to the south of the lot and considered a key stakeholder in this effort. - The Library Lot is currently being used for vehicle parking as the top of an underground parking structure.
-It is anticipated that parking would be removed from the surface of the structure, but the remaining levels in the structure will still provide parking. - The parking structure includes an elevator enclosure and a ramp to the underground levels of the structure, which must stay in place. - The parking structure was originally designed to support a building. - Removal or damage to the existing pavement will void the waterproof warranty. - The existing trees are strategically located on the site. - The Stormwater system in place was designed for current & anticipated use. - Electricity is available to the site but in limited locations (at the elevator enclosure and adjacent street lights).
+- The Library Lot is about an acre in size. - The parcel ID number 09-09-29-403-012. - The Ann Arbor District Library Downtown branch is immediately adjacent to the south of the lot and considered a key stakeholder in this effort. - The Library Lot is currently being used for vehicle parking as the top of an underground parking structure.
+It is anticipated that parking would be removed from the surface of the structure, but the remaining levels in the structure will still provide parking. - The parking structure includes an elevator enclosure and a ramp to the underground levels of the structure, which must stay in place. - The parking structure was originally designed to support a building. - Removal or damage to the existing pavement will void the waterproof warranty. - The existing trees are strategically located on the site. - The Stormwater system in place was designed for current & anticipated use. - Electricity and water are available, but in limited locations.